 We think that doctors, nurses, and other healthcare specialists should be more diligent when keeping records.
 When they do not properly do their job, they should be held accountable for the mistakes that are made as a result.

 Medical mistakes happen at alarming rates.
 If you or a loved one have been the victim of a medical mistake, you need to seek legal assistance as soon as possible.
-At the Weitz Firm, we want to help you get through this by ensuring that you have the compensation you need for all of your accident-related expenses.
+At The Weitz Firm, LLC, we want to help you get through this by ensuring that you have the compensation you need for all of your accident-related expenses.
 This can include: